JI54I74A/Fullstack-bank-app/README.md

 - **MongoDB** serves as the database for storing and retrieving data.
 It's a NoSQL document-oriented db with flexible and scalable storage.
 Data is stored in JSON object-like format - `Database layer`</br>

 This project is a part of MITxPro's MERN stack development course and by developing this project I learned in-depth knowledge related to the MERN stack technologies.</br>
 Fullstack-Banking-Application is a simple bank app where people can log in and view their balance, also deposit and withdraw money.
-If the user is new, they can create their new account.
+If the user is new, they can create a new account.
 At the end, the user can log out from the app.</br>
 This app is a perfect example model for beginner full-stack developers who are interested in learning more about MERN stack technologies.
-It has simple logic, clear & concise coding
+It has simple logic, and clear & concise coding.

-This is a Express Restaurant app, generating and documenting API using Swagger for all the CRUD operations.
-Swagger Specification/OpenAPI Specification is an API description format for REST APIs.
-An OpenAPI file allows you to describe your entire API, including:</br>

-- Available endpoints and operations on each endpoint (GET /restaurants, POST /restaurant)</br>
-- Operation parameters Input and output for each operation</br>
-- Authentication methods</br>
-- Contact information, license, terms of use and other information.</br>
-  to read more about swagger https://swagger.io/docs/specification/about/
 ## How to Run
 In this excersise first you need to install 'node_modules' folder</br>
 `npm init`</br>